AVJdataminer/AVJdataminer.github.io/CoverLetter1.md

 This is how I am unique:

 - [X]  Proven flexibility and adaptability through continued skills acquistion and development.
-- [X]  Provide technical and professional development to up and coming data scientist through mentoring for Thinkful.com.
+- [X]  Provide technical and professional development to up and coming data scientist through mentoring for an online data science bootcamp.

 Here are some examples of my work on Github: